 Because most foreclosures in Idaho take place out of court, this article focuses on that process.

 Federal law also provides various other protections to homeowners facing a foreclosure.

 In Idaho, the trustee (the third party that handles nonjudicial foreclosures) must provide the borrower with three types of notice before a foreclosure sale can take place: a notice of default, a loan modification request notice, and a notice of sale.

-If a borrower submits the form to the beneficiary (which is the bank, lender, or other entity that owns the loan), the beneficiary must respond in writing within 45 days to inform the borrower that it approves or denies the modification request or requires additional information.
+Notice of opportunity to request a loan modification.
+If the property is the primary residence of the borrower, a notice about the opportunity to request a loan modification must accompany the notice of default.
+This notice will include a form for the borrower to return to make the request.
+If a borrower submits the form to the beneficiary (the bank, lender, or other entity that owns the loan), the beneficiary must respond in writing within 45 days to inform the borrower that it approves or denies the modification request or requires additional information.
 The sale may not take place before the beneficiary responds to the borrower.
-Idaho Code Ann. § 45-1506C.
+(Idaho Code § 45-1506C).

 The trustee must also:

+"Reinstating" is when the borrower catches up on the defaulted loan's missed payments (principal and interest), plus fees and costs, to stop a foreclosure.
 In Idaho, the borrower gets 115 days after the recordation of the notice of default to reinstate the loan.
-Idaho Code Ann. § 45-1506.
+(Idaho Code § 45-1506).

 After an Idaho foreclosure sale, the purchaser is entitled to possession of the home on the tenth day following the sale.
 If the foreclosed homeowner does not leave by that time, the purchaser can file an eviction lawsuit.